sea-art/Simuflage/README.md

 given design point.

 ## About
-This repository complements a thesis project of the MSc Software Engineering thesis at the University of Amsterdam.
+This repository complements a thesis project of the MSc Software Engineering master at the University of Amsterdam.
 This project falls into the scope of [ADMORPH](http://admorph.eu/).

 ## Running